cagla-su/Linux-Gaming-Guide/README.md

 ## Reducing Game Resolution and Using the Lowest Graphics Settings
 - When you reduce the resolution of a game, less pixels will be rendered and it will result in less loads on your hardware, leading to higher performance.
 - When you play with the lowest graphics settings, less details will be rendered, leading to higher performance.
-- Both ways are going to increase performance while reducing visual quality.
+- Both are going to increase performance while reducing visual quality.
 You can experiment to find your own balanced settings.
 ## Using a Performance Kernel
 - **For Arch and Derivatives:** [CachyOS Kernel](https://github.com/CachyOS/linux-cachyos)
 - **For Fedora and Derivatives:** [CachyOS Kernel Port For Fedora](https://copr.fedorainfracloud.org/coprs/bieszczaders/kernel-cachyos/)